Local Housing Statistics

 Find out more about the Change in Housing Affordability Indicators (CHAI) tool here(external link)

 Data source: Data on rental stress is determined from Stats NZ Census data.
 Data on rental affordability is provided by Tenancy Services / Ministry of Business, Innovation and Employment (MBIE).
-Data on the annual change in rental affordability is provided by Te Tūāpapa Kura Kāinga’s (HUD).
+Data on the annual change in rental affordability is provided by Te Tūāpapa Kura Kāinga (HUD).

-• Home Sales
+Home Sales

-These metrics consider the number of sales of residential homes and the prices associated with these sales within the selected area.
+These measures consider the number of sales of residential homes and the prices associated with these sales within the selected area.
 The sales price and the volume of sales are derived from the private market sales of properties categorised as houses, townhouses, apartments, and flats.
 Statistics on sales are based on a years’ worth of property sales.

 Homes sales metrics in Local Housing Statistics include:

-• the number of home sales.
+- the number of home sales.
 This figure helps provide context to the median and lower quartile sales prices.
 A low number of sales in a selected area may influence the reliability of the median and lower quartile sale prices.
-The data for this metric is based on 12-month rolling averages for 'residential dwellings' which includes houses, apartments, flats and townhouses only.
-Lifestyle blocks are not considered residential dwellings.
+The data for this metric is based on 12-month rolling time period for 'residential dwellings' which includes houses, apartments, flats and townhouses only.
+We advise using changes to House Price Index (HPI) over time rather than comparing changes in average house prices, as average house prices can vary in composition over time.
+The Cotality HPI is published as part of the Change in Housing Affordability Indicators.

 Please to note that market data is subject to historical revision.

-• Māori Housing Outcomes
+Māori Housing Outcomes

-These metrics highlight two different but important aspects of housing.
+These measures and metrics highlight two different but important aspects of housing.
 This includes the degree to which Māori households may be in the groups of households where there are an insufficient number of bedrooms for the number of people living there and the rate of home ownership for individuals who are Māori.

 Māori housing outcomes in Local Housing Statistics include:

-• the number of Māori living in crowded and non-crowded housing.
+- the number of Māori living in crowded and non-crowded housing.
 For this measure, a crowded household is where one or more additional bedrooms were needed to accommodate all residents.
 Severe crowding is where two or more bedrooms were needed.
 It is important to recognise that the housing needs of Māori can differ from other groups.
 For example, Māori often need to accommodate more people in their household, reflecting both larger whānau sizes and strong values around manaakitanga, which includes welcoming and accommodating extended whānau and other visitors.
 The measure of crowding used here is only applied to the people who are usually resident in the household and does not include visitors.
 See ‘Crowding’ below for more information about the nature of this metric.

-• the proportion of Māori and non-Māori individuals that own, or partly own, the home they are in.
+- the proportion of Māori and non-Māori individuals that own, or partly own, the home they are in.
 Uses Census data to measure whether an individual who is Māori owned or partly owned the dwelling they usually lived in.
 It relates to all people aged 15 years and over who lived in New Zealand, including those who lived in private dwellings and those who lived in non-private dwellings, such as public housing.

 Data source: Data on the experience of crowding and the rate of individual home ownership is provided by Stats NZ.

-• Home ownership affordability
+Home ownership affordability

 Home ownership affordability metrics in Local Housing Statistics include:

-Data source: Data for the median-median ratio is generated through a HUD modelled median disposable income using both Stats NZ data (including tax data, household surveys and Census data) and the District Valuation Roll provided through CoreLogic.
-Data on affordability measures is provided by Te Tūāpapa Kura Kāinga’s (HUD).
+Data source: Data for the median-median ratio is generated through a HUD modelled median disposable income using both Stats NZ data (including tax data, household surveys and Census data) and the District Valuation Roll provided through LINZ.
+Data for change in housing affordability measures is provided by HUD.

-• Building Consents
+Building Consents

 These metrics focus on the number of residential building consents within a selected area, showing both the number of new dwellings consented, and this number as a rate per 10,000 population.
 The metrics summarise information for building consents issued within the area across the previous year, excluding consents below $5,000.

-• the number of residential building consents granted in a selected area over the past year.
+- the number of residential building consents granted in a selected area over the past year.
 The metric provides a clear total for a given area to allow assessment and comparison of new build activity for residential properties.

-• the number of building consents per 10,000 population in a selected area.
+- the number of building consents per 10,000 population in a selected area.
 This metric uses the figure above but considers it against the size of the population in a selected area to assist with the assessment and comparison of this figure against other areas.

 For more context about building consent data please refer to Stats NZ information(external link)